kubernetes-sigs/kustomize/examples/transformerconfigs/images/README.md

 ## Images transformations

-This tutorial shows how to modify images in resources, and create custom images transformer configurations.
+This tutorial shows how to modify images in resources, and create a custom images transformer configuration.

 Create a workspace by
 <!-- @createws @test -->